 You probably know if you have been subject to “quid pro quo” sexual harassment, which is where a supervisor has demanded sexual conduct as a condition for benefits or advancement or as a condition for avoiding adverse employment action.
 The more difficult case to evaluate is a claim of hostile work environment.
 You should discuss the particular facts and circumstances of a hostile work environment claim with an experienced sexual harassment discrimination attorney.
 You may contact the Broderick Law Firm for advice.

-An employee has one year from the date of the incident to bring an administrative claim before the Department of Fair Employment and Housing (DFEH).
-Upon a finding of merit, the DFEH will issue a complaint against the employer and give the employee a “right to sue” letter.
+An employee has three years from the date of the incident to make a claim to the Department of Fair Employment and Housing (DFEH).
+The DFEH will issue a complaint against the employer and give the employee a “right to sue” letter.
 Most often the case is not resolved by the DFEH, and the employee can use the “right to sue” letter to bring a lawsuit for damages.
+The employee then has one year from the date of the DFEH right to sue letter to file a complaint in California Superior Court.

 The federal law under Title VII requires a shorter time for the employee to bring the administrative complaint.
 An employee has 300 days from the date of the last incident to bring an administrative complaint.
 The complaint in the federal system goes to the Equal Employment Opportunity Commission (EEOC), where the employee can similarly get a “right to sue” letter for a meritorious claim.